chriswebb09/chriswebb09.github.io/_posts/2016-07-20-using-regexes-in-swift.md

 ---

 ### Brief Overview
 In part two we are going to switch from writing our code in Objective-C to writing in Swift.
-Before we get started, let's take a moment to go over what a regular expression is.
+Before we get started, let's take a moment to go over what regular expressions are.
 Regular expressions are a way of defining broader text patterns, like phone numbers or urls, which you can then use to filter a larger block of text data and return only the relevant parts.
 Regexs are commonly used as a way to verify that a user input is in the correct format.
-In our case, we want to look at the webdata we retrieved earlier to find strings that conform to a basic http://<www.whateveritfinds.com>
+In our case, we want to look at the webdata we retrieved earlier to find strings that conform to a basic http://www.whateveritfinds.com

 ### Implementing Our Code